virouzrx/PetFoodVerifAI/.ai/prd.md

 # Product Requirements Document (PRD) - Pet Food Analyzer
 ## 1. Product Overview
 The Pet Food Analyzer is a web application designed to provide pet owners with a quick and objective analysis of pet food ingredients.
 The initial Proof of Concept (PoC) will focus on analyzing cat and dog food from a single, predefined online store.
-Users will submit a product link along with their pet's details (species, breed, age).
-The application will scrape the ingredients, send them to a Large Language Model (LLM) for analysis against a set of predefined rules, and return a simple "Recommended" or "Not Recommended" verdict with a concise justification.
+Users can submit product information in two ways: (1) by providing a product URL from which the system automatically extracts the product name and ingredients, or (2) by manually entering the product name and ingredients.
+The application will send the ingredients to a Large Language Model (LLM) for analysis against a set of predefined rules, and return a simple "Recommended" or "Not Recommended" verdict with a concise justification.
 All analyses are saved to a user's private history for future reference.

 ## 2. User Problem
 Pet owners are often skeptical about the quality of commercial pet food and find it difficult to decipher complex ingredient lists.
 They lack a simple, accessible, and objective tool to help them quickly determine if a particular food product is suitable for their pet's specific needs, leading to uncertainty and a time-consuming research process.
 This application aims to solve this by providing an immediate, AI-driven analysis from a simple product link.

 ## 3. Functional Requirements
 - FR-01: User Authentication: The system shall require users to register and log in to use the application.
 There will be no guest access.
-- FR-02: Data Input Form: The application shall provide a single, vertical form for users to input the Product URL, Product Name, Species (Cat/Dog), Breed (free text), Age, and optional "Additional Info".
+- FR-02: Data Input Form: The application shall provide a form with two input modes: (1) URL Mode: users provide a Product URL, and the system automatically extracts the product name and ingredients from the URL; (2) Manual Mode: users manually enter the Product Name and ingredients.
+Both modes require Species (Cat/Dog), Breed (free text), Age, and optional "Additional Info".
-- FR-03: Ingredient Scraping: The system shall attempt to automatically scrape the ingredient list from the provided product URL.
+- FR-03: Product Data Scraping: When a product URL is provided, the system shall automatically scrape both the product name and ingredient list from the provided product URL.
-- FR-04: Manual Ingredient Input: If ingredient scraping fails, the system shall prompt the user to manually copy and paste the ingredients.
+- FR-04: Manual Ingredient Input: The system supports manual entry as a primary input mode.
+Users can choose to manually enter product name and ingredients without providing a URL.
+Additionally, if ingredient scraping fails in URL mode, the system shall prompt the user to manually copy and paste the ingredients as a fallback.
 - FR-05: LLM Analysis: The application will use an LLM with a guided meta-prompt containing predefined rules (e.g., "grain is bad for cats") to analyze the ingredients.
 - FR-06: Results Display: The analysis result shall be displayed on a dedicated page featuring a prominent "Recommended" or "Not Recommended" badge and a short, LLM-generated justification.
 - FR-07: AI Disclaimer: A disclaimer stating that the analysis is AI-generated and not a substitute for professional veterinary advice must be visible on the results page.